dasc-lab/robot-framework/docs/vision_drone/vision_drone_guide.md

 127.0.0.1 $HOSTNAME
 ```

-- One can SSH into the Orin remotely using following:
+- To SSH into the Orin remotely, use following commands:
 ```
 $ ssh ubuntu@orin#.local
 $ password: hello123